How To Make a Resume

 - The layout is clear and easily readable

-It’s important to create your resume with a tool that allows you to easily adapt it as your career evolves.
-The resume template is adaptable just like other Xtensio tools.
+It’s important to create your CV with a tool that allows you to easily adapt it as your career evolves.
+The template is adaptable just like other Xtensio tools.
 It can and should be repurposed, revisited, and revised to suit your evolving needs.
-You can always add, delete, and move your modules and sections around with Xtensio’s versatile editor to adopt the resume as you need it.
+You can always add, delete, and move your modules and sections around with Xtensio’s versatile editor to adopt the template as you need it.